Bitcoin ETF: will the BTC price rise?

-Speculation reported that the Bitcoin ETF was approved on August 16, 2018, and SEC approval is expected to trigger one of the largest Bitcoin bull runs ever.
+Speculations reported approval of the Bitcoin ETF as early as August 16, 2018.
+If the SEC is approved, it is assumed that this move could trigger one of the largest Bitcoin bull runs of all time.

-News publications and social media are speculating about an upcoming decision: - The Bitcoin-ETF approval, which offers investors a dramatically easier way to get exposure to Bitcoin.
+News publications and social media are speculating about an upcoming decision: - Bitcoin ETF approval, which gives investors a drastically easier way to get exposure to Bitcoin.

 What is an ETF?

-As regards Bitcoin, ETFs essentially offer an easy way to build up exposure to Bitcoin.
-They also have the added benefit that the owner does not have to worry about storage or safety of Bitcoin.
+As for Bitcoin, ETFs essentially offer an easy way to gain exposure to Bitcoin.
+They also have the added benefit that the owner doesn't have to worry about Bitcoin's storage or security.
 Instead, this is the responsibility of the ETF provider.

-- Insurance: The offer includes reserves for USD 25 million in primary coverage and additional coverage of up to USD 100 million.
-Provision may be made for further extensions of coverage.
+· Insurance: The offering includes provisions of $ 25 million in primary coverage and additional coverage of up to $ 100 million.
+Provisions can be made for further coverage extensions.

-- Support: The ETF is widely supported by the crypto-currency community and 250 comments (mostly in support of approval) have been posted on the official SEC website.
+· Support: The ETF is widely supported by the cryptocurrency community and 250 comments (mostly in support of approval) have been posted on the SEC's official website.

-- Supported by Bitcoin: The proposed ETF should be supported by Bitcoin.
-This means that, with an inflow of USD 100 billion, USD 100 billion of Bitcoin will have to be purchased to fully support the ETF.
+· Supported by Bitcoin: The proposed ETF is to be supported by Bitcoin.
+This means that with a cash inflow of USD 100 billion, Bitcoin worth USD 100 billion must be bought in order to fully support the ETF.

-The path to a Bitcoin ETF is long and arduous.
-Indeed, the famous Winklevoss twins proposed a Bitcoin Trust, which looked like an ETF as early as 2013.
-Over the past five years, numerous attempts have been made to approve a Bitcoin ETF, all of which have failed.
-So why are people now so optimistic that the Bitcoin ETF will be approved?
+The road to a Bitcoin ETF is long and arduous.
+In fact, the famous Winklevoss twins proposed a Bitcoin Trust that looked like an ETF back in 2013.
+Numerous attempts have been made to approve a Bitcoin ETF over the past five years, all of which have failed.
+So why are people so optimistic that the Bitcoin ETF will be approved?

-Both speculators and the CBOE have concluded that the latest proposal meets all the ETF registration requirements of the SECer.
-This, coupled with a mature crypto-currency market, has led to widespread optimism regarding the ETF's approval.
+Both speculators and the CBOE have concluded that the latest proposal meets all of the SEC's ETF approval requirements.
+This, coupled with a mature cryptocurrency market, has led to widespread optimism about the ETF's approval.